|Grosse Ile, MI|

 The South Channel Range Lights were changed in 1912 from fixed red to flashing red acetylene lights.
+With this change in the lights, a resident keeper was no longer needed, and Charles D. Northrup, who had been in charge of the range since 1898, was reassigned to Ecorse Range, located a few miles upstream.
 In 1916, the back and sides of the South Channel Range towers were painted brown, while the front side facing the range line remained white.

 The North Channel Range Lights were “rebuilt on concrete foundations” in 1906.
 This work resulted in the present wooden, octagonal tower being constructed for the front right.
 In 1917, the North Channel Rear Range Light was discontinued, but the front light was retained, its intensity increased, and its named changed to Grosse Isle Lighthouse.

-A 1951 Light List describes the towers for the South Channel Range Lights as square, pyramidal structures, but by 1962, the 1895 wooden towers had been replaced by skeletal towers.
-This range remains active.
+A 1956 Light List describes the towers for the South Channel Range Lights as square, pyramidal structures, “white from range line, brown from other points of view,” but by 1962, skeletal towers had replaced the 1895 wooden towers.
+This change occurred in 1961.
+South Channel Range Lights remain active today.

 Grosse Isle Lighthouse was decommissioned in 1963, and two years later Grosse Ile Township purchased the tower from the U.S. Department of the Interior using funds from the Grosse Ile Historical Society.
-The restoration process started in 1984, when a steel, sheet-piling foundation was placed around the tower’s corroded foundation and filled with 100 yards of concrete.
+Restoration of the lighthouse started in 1984, when a steel, sheet-piling foundation was placed around the tower’s corroded foundation and filled with 100 yards of concrete.
 The tower has since received a new copper roof and been painted on more than one occasion.

 Located on the northwest side of Grosse Ile.
 The lighthouse is owned by the Township of Grosse Ile.
 Grounds/tower closed except during annual tour.